 Kotaro Yoshida (1883-1966) was born in Fukushima Prefecture, Japan.
 He graduated from Tohoku Gakuin in Sendai in 1906, and was also a graduate of Waseda University and an American university.

 He was a writer, jounalist, and author of many books.

 He received the Kyuju Dairi award from Takeda and often accompanied him as an assistant instructor.
 After the war he taught in Tokyo.

-Kotaro Yoshida taught Richard Kim, a well-known karateka in San Francisco and Mas Oyama of Kyokushinkai Karate.
-He also taught Katsuyuki Kondo briefly in the early 1960s.
+Yoshida taught Richard Kim, a well-known karateka in San Francisco and Mas Oyama of Kyokushinkai Karate.
+He also taught Katsuyuki Kondo briefly 1960s.

 He was skilled in martial arts from a young age, because both of his parents were trained.
 He survived many combat situations and killed many adversaries, including the person responsible for killing his father.

 He was highly intelligent and mastered many related arts like zen, meditation, breath control, ki development, intuition, etc.

-Yoshida was paralyzed in his later years, after saving a child from being run over.
-He moved to Ibaragi Prefecture, Japan and continued teaching, where he died in 1966.
+Yoshida was paralyzed in later years, after saving a child from being run over.
+He moved to Ibaragi Prefecture, and continued teaching, where he died in 1966.

 His son, Kenji Yoshida, lived for many years in the United States and taught Yanagi-Ryu Aikijujutsu to Don Angier, who teaches in California.